Arthur Duncan: Later years

 The 1989 film Tap featured Duncan in a cameo appearance with other famous tap dancers.
 He made more TV guest appearances on Diagnosis Murder with Dick Van Dyke, Columbo with Peter Falk, and The Phil Donahue Show.

 In 2004 Duncan was honored at the annual "Tap Extravaganza" in New York City.

 In 2006, Duncan was honored for his contributions to tap dance at the 15th Annual St. Louis Tap Festival.

 In 2017, Duncan appeared on the series premiere episode of the reality talent series Little Big Shots: Forever Young, where he performed a dance and reunited with actress Betty White.

 In 2018, Duncan made an appearance on The Talk as part of a surprise for co-host Sheryl Underwood, who performed a tap dance routine with Savion Glover as part of the show's New Year's Evolution.
 Underwood said Duncan was her inspiration for tap dancing.
 Duncan gave Underwood flowers to celebrate her return to tap dancing.

 Personal life and death

-Little is known about Duncan's personal life, but at one point in his life, Duncan served in the army as an army private, while one of his brothers, Wilbur, was in the navy.
+Little is known about Duncan's personal life, but at one point in his life, Duncan served in the U.S. Army as a private, while one of his brothers, Wilbur, was in the U.S. Navy.
 The two seemed close to their father James Duncan and one of their sisters, Savaletta D. Gordon.

 Duncan died of a stroke and pneumonia in Moreno Valley, California, on January 4, 2023, at the age of 97.
 Upon his death, it was revealed that Duncan was in fact born in 1925.
-Most biographies during his lifetime had used the birth year of 1933, a mistake which he never corrected, owing to the fact that "he never wanted to discuss anything personal," according to his wife.
+Most biographies during his lifetime had used the birth year of 1933, a mistake which he never corrected, since "he never wanted to discuss anything personal," according to his wife.